 Web tier subnet.
 This subnet holds VMs that run a web application.
 Azure AD can act as an identity broker for this application.

 On-premises AD DS server.
 An on-premises directory and identity service.
 The AD DS directory can be synchronized with Azure AD to enable it to authenticate on-premises users.

 Azure AD Connect sync server.
 An on-premises computer that runs the Azure AD Connect sync service.
 This service synchronizes information held in the on-premises Active Directory to Azure AD.
 For example, if you provision or deprovision groups and users on-premises, these changes propagate to Azure AD.

 For security reasons, Azure AD stores user's passwords as a hash.
 If a user requires a password reset, this must be performed on-premises and the new hash must be sent to Azure AD.
 Azure AD Premium editions include features that can allow for password changes to happen in the cloud and then be written back to on-premises AD DS.

 VMs for N-tier application.
-The deployment includes infrastructure for an N-tier application.
 For more information about these resources, see Run VMs for an N-tier architecture.

 The following recommendations apply for most scenarios.
 Follow these recommendations unless you have a specific requirement that overrides them.